msasen/persist-zustand/README.md

 )
 ```

+**Explanation:**
-**Explanation:** This example demonstrates using all three storage types together:
+This setup uses all three storage mechanisms:

-- `urlKeys: ['view', 'filter']` - Stores view and filter state in the URL for shareability
+* `urlKeys: ['view', 'filter']` — View and filter state are shareable/bookmarkable via URL
-- `localKeys: ['theme', 'settings']` - Stores theme and settings in localStorage for persistence across sessions
+* `localKeys: ['theme', 'settings']` — Long-lived UI preferences live in `localStorage`
-- `sessionKeys: ['tempData']` - Stores temporary data in sessionStorage that clears when the tab closes
+* `sessionKeys: ['tempData']` — Short-lived, tab-scoped data lives in `sessionStorage`

-Each key is stored in its designated storage backend, allowing fine-grained control over data persistence.
+Each key is persisted to the most appropriate backend.

 ### 8. Custom Storage Priority

-Defines the order in which storage backends are checked when the same key exists in multiple storages, allowing fine-grained control over data precedence.
+Control the lookup order when the same key exists in multiple backends.

 ```typescript
 import { createPersistStore } from 'persist-zustand'